renuo/applications-setup-guide/ruby_on_rails/aws.md

 #### aws-cli

-You'll need to install `aws-cli`.
-Install it and configure the `renuo-app-setup` profile.
+You'll need to use `aws-cli`.
+Install it via homebrew (`brew install awscli`) and configure the `renuo-app-setup` profile.
 The credentials can be found in our password manager.
 If not please ask `wg-operations` for help.

-Check that you locally have the correct AWS profiles in `~/.aws/credentials`:
+Check now that you locally have the correct AWS profiles in `~/.aws/credentials`:

 ```
 [renuo-app-setup]